investindex/Advanced/README.md

 # Advanced topics

 There are many types of investments beyond the stock and bond portfolios discussed in other sections.
-These include collectibles like art and coins, real estate, futures, and hedge funds, which on their own have a universe of possible investments such as private equity and merger arbitrage.
-Most people can safely ignore all of them.
+These include collectibles like art, coins, and jewelry; real estate; futures; and hedge funds, which on their own have a universe of possible investments such as private equity and merger arbitrage.
+Most people can safely ignore these alternative asset classes.
 I've addressed only a few below, either because many people are tempted to invest in them for what I think are incorrect reasons, or because I think they're worth considering for experienced and informed investors.

 &nbsp;